-Any time there is personal injury involved in an accident or potential medical malpractice in Utah you should contact an attorney to determine if you are eligible for compensation.
+Any time there is personal injury involved in an accident or potential medical malpractice you should contact an attorney to determine if you are eligible for compensation.
 You can walk into an attorney’s new Salt Lake City office and quickly find out, at no cost to you, if your injury qualifies for damages under Utah personal injury laws.
-Of course the Salt Lake City personal injury laws are the same as Salt Lake City is a part of Utah.
-While the laws in Utah share some similarity with national laws governing personal injury claims, there are also some differences that should be known if you plan on filing a lawsuit in Utah courts.
+Of course the personal injury laws are different in each State.
+While the laws in Utah share some similarity with national laws governing personal injury claims, there are also some differences that should be known if you plan on filing a lawsuit in your local State courts.

 Where to File your Lawsuit

 Those looking for $10,000 or less in damages can file their personal injury claim in the small claims court.
 These claims are filed either in the county where you live or in the county where the accident occurred.
-So, if your accident occurred in Salt Lake County you would fall under Salt Lake City personal injury laws for small claims court filing.
+So, if your accident occurred in Broward County Florida you would fall under Fort Lauderdale personal injury laws for small claims court filing and you would need to hire a Ft Lauderdale truck accident lawyer.
 If your lawsuit is seeking a larger damage award you would file your claim in the District Court.

 When should I file a Claim

 Utah has a statute of limitations on personal injury claims of four years.
 This means you must file your claim within four years of the date of the accident.
 This statute of limitations is reduced to just two years for product liability and medical malpractice lawsuits.
 In both cases the claim must be filed within two years of discovering the problem or injury.